oseliocandido/big-query-backup-util/README.md

 3. **Start the Container ▶️**

-    Run the container with a specific backup timestamp, overwriting the `BACKUP_DATE` environment variable.
+    Run the container with your backup timestamp, overwriting the `BACKUP_DATE` environment variable.

    ```bash
     docker-compose run -e BACKUP_DATE=[YOUR_TIMESTAMP_HERE] gcp-backup-ddls
     ```

 4.  **Confirm Operation ✅**

     It will prompt for confirmation.
 Type `y` to proceed.